If you own a factory or warehouse, you need to use a number of different implements in order to move items and inventory.

 4. Easy to Install

-Vertical reciprocal conveyors can be installed just about anywhere that you need them to be installed.
-Not only can they be set up against the side of a wall, but they can also be set up inside of existing elevator shafts.
+Vertical reciprocal conveyors can be installed just about anywhere.
+Not only can they be set up against the side of a wall, but they can also be set up inside of existing elevator shafts or outside.

-When compared to freight elevators, inventory lifts are much easier to install.
+When compared to freight elevators, vertical lifts are much easier to install.
 Because they’re so simple to install, they’re also relatively inexpensive.

 5. Designed to Fit Your Exact Needs